 How Lenders Assess Income During Parental Leave

 The critical question is: what will you earn when you go back to work?
 Lenders are primarily interested in your long-term income, not the temporary reduction caused by statutory or contractual maternity/paternity pay.
+Understanding how affordability works helps you prepare.

 Most mainstream lenders will: